Hermonella/Rename-After-first-image/README.md

 It also support "Folders in folders", if the first folder does not contain any images with "Date-Taken" data it will continue into sub-folders.
 If it does not find any useful data, it will ignore that folder and continue.

+## This script will also remove the PATH_LENGTH limit om windows.

 ## How to use:

 Start the script either from terminal, or with EXE file.